nestoris/Scripts/README.md

 bc -q <<< $(sed 's/^count=.*$/count='$count'/g;s/^number=.*$/number='$number'/g;s/^afterdot=.*$/afterdot='$afterdot'/g;' ./undivide.bc)
 ```
 ## arraytree.awk
-A script for exploring context of an array.
+GNU AWK script for exploring contents of a multi-dimensional associative array.
 How to use: edit the script file, and change the 'ENVIRON' words in `arraytree(ENVIRON,"ENVIRON")` string to the name of your array.